V-Kudryashov/md-Files/BikeLab/BikeLab.md

 ## 3.5 BikeController

 #### Description
-TrackController guides the bike along the track.
+BikeController guides the bike along the track.
 The bike is represented by the BikeController class and the track by the TreckSpline class.
 TrackController determines the direction of movement and speed.

 A target object moves along the track 1.5 seconds ahead of the bike, and the bike follows it.
 In addition, the track direction and radius of curvature are used to maintain the correct direction.